A Guest Post by Chip Mattis

 So one of the things I set out to do is to study my kids to see how they respond to love.

 One of my favorite books that I’ve applied to parenting is The 5 Love Languages.
 It has been instrumental in how I approach my kids.
 It challenged me to think of loving the people in my life in a deliberate way, not a convenient way.
 That means I needed to learn how my kids want to be loved and that’s what I believe parenting in Christ is meant to be.

 We all need a bit of each of the five love languages throughout our lives, but since there is a primary language we speak, my responsibility is to speak each of my kids’ love languages fluently.
 It gets easier to tell how each kid responds to different ways I love them as they age.
 Their own way of demonstrating love starts showing me how they want to receive my love.

 My oldest daughter wants acts of service and words of affirmation most.
 She loves to help others and encourage them.
 So I try to praise her when she does great work.
 I’ll brag on her when she’s standing right next to me.
 And I’ll help her with things she’s doing to make the chore easier.
 My son wants quality time and acts of service.
 He seems so much more himself when he’s had one-on-one time with me.

 My youngest wants lots of physical touch.
-She wants tickle fights and tucked in at night.
+Tickle fights and being tucked in at night are her delight.
 She wants hugs and kisses.
 She wants to wrestle and play around on the floor.

 I’m certain they’ll grow and change.
 Even I have seasons where I need different kinds of love.
 The key is I need to demonstrate my love for them, rain or shine, in order for them to feel secure in their value as my kids.
 When I love them for who they are, they’re more relaxed about life and confident in how they’re made.